vendom14/Hacktoberfest-Beginners/README.md

 ## 📚 About This Repository

-This repository contains implementations of various **Data Structures and Algorithms** problems in multiple programming languages.
+This repository contains implementations of various **Programming** problems in multiple programming languages.
 It's designed to help beginners learn and contribute to open source while practicing their coding skills.

 ### 🗂️ Supported Languages